Upper Canada: Population

+Herbert C. Northcott and Donna M. Wilson emphasize that conditions were severe in the early period: While the infectious diseases brought to Canada by the Europeans were especially devastating for the Indigenous peoples, they did not spare European explorers, traders, and settlers.
+The harsh climate, rough pioneer existence, low standards of living, and unsanitary practices contributed to many early deaths in the colonies.
+Infant mortality was high, as was maternal mortality, and life expectancy in general was low.
+Health care was relatively ineffective, and the few hospitals that existed were considered places of death.

 Ethnic groups

-Although the province is frequently referred to as "English Canada" after the Union of the Canadas, and its ethnic homogeneity said to be a factor in the Upper Canada Rebellion of 1837, there was range of ethnic groups in Upper Canada.
-However, due to the lack of a detailed breakdown, it is difficult to count each group, and this may be considered abuse of statistics.
-An idea of the ethnic breakdown can be had if one considers the religious census of 1842, which is helpfully provided below: Roman Catholics were 15% of the population, and adherents to this religion were, at the time, mainly drawn from the Irish and the French settlers.
+There were multiple ethnic or cultural groups in Upper Canada, but statistics are incomplete before 1842.
+An idea of the diversity can be had if one considers the religious census of 1842, which is helpfully provided below: Roman Catholics were 15% of the population, and adherents to this religion were, at the time, mainly drawn from the Irish and the French settlers.
 The Roman Catholic faith also numbered some votaries from amongst the Scottish settlers.
 The category of "other" religious adherents, somewhat under 5% of the population, included the Aboriginal and Metis culture.